jma19/SearchEngine221/README.md

 # Goal
-Implement a complete search engine for the ICS domain(ics.uci.edu).
-At the end of this project, you should have a [web] interface that provides the user with a text box to enter queries and returns relevant results
+Implement a complete search engine from scratch  for the ICS domain(ics.uci.edu).
+Provide [web] interface for user to enter queries and returns relevant results

 # Used Techniques including
 1. Java